marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 We have already seen a few CSS values: For example, hexadecimal values like `#ffffff` or size specifications like `5px`.
 Depending on the CSS property you must sometimes use specific words such as `left` or `right` for text alignment, for example.

 One of the most frequently used CSS values are size specifications.
-Therefore, we look at them in more detail.
+Therefore, we'll look at them in more detail.

 Often the size is defined in **pixels**, which is abbreviated as `px`.